jmrphy/Jailbreak-the-Patriarchy/README.md

 ### How to install:

-I want to increase the list of subsidiaries covered before I bother to upload this to the Chrome Web Store.
-But you can easily download and install the current version of **Jailbreak the Mass Media** right away:
+Before I upload this to the Chrome Web Store, I want to increase the list of subsidiaries covered.
+But for now you can easily download and install the current version of **Jailbreak the Mass Media** right away:

 1. Just download/unzip the file above.